+What do you hope readers will gain from your memoir and your perspective?
 I wanted, and want, to change readers’ minds.
 Many, whatever their intentions, have settled beliefs about what Down syndrome is and what the people who have it are like.
 Especially when those beliefs were mistaken, I wanted to challenge them, to replace false answers with truer questions.

+What was the most challenging aspect of telling your story?
 Integrating research with storytelling, managing large structures, and telling the truth without doing harm—or without doing too much harm.

+If you had to write it all over again, would you change what you said in your book?
+If so, what would that be?
 Surprisingly, I don’t have anything I really want to change.
 But this is less smugness than self-protection: revision is endless, and I want to write something new.

+What was your favorite part in Amy Julia/George’s story?
 There are many things I like—Amy Julia’s honesty, her thoughtful and complex meditations on the religious significance of her experience, and her presentation of faith.
 She is devout and self-searching at once; to this outsider, at least, it seems that her faith is renewed by intellect, by questions.

 Do you have any questions for the reader?